-Objective: To accelerate the development of scalable, reliable, secure, and interoperable communications and standards for smart grid applications by 2017; and to enable informed decision making by smart grid operators by developing measurement science-based guidelines and tools.
+Objective: To accelerate the development of scalable, reliable, secure, and interoperable communications and standards for smart grid applications; and to enable informed decision making by smart grid operators by developing measurement science-based guidelines and tools.

 Traditionally, technology decisions have been dictated by offerings of system vendors, while business decisions are regulated by federal, state, and regional regulatory commissions and organizations.
 While there are many choices of communications and networking standards, most of these standards were not developed specifically for smart grid applications or technologies.
 The new technical idea is to work directly with the smart grid stakeholders (utilities, regulators, service providers and consumers) and the telecommunication industry (vendors, SDOs, service providers) to identify communication requirements for smart grid applications, evaluate and develop communication standards, and develop guidelines and recommendations on their use and deployment.
 Also, the introduction of new power distribution technologies will transform electrical networks to more closely resemble the behaviors of communications networks.
 This creates an opportunity to apply well-established analysis and optimization techniques from the telecommunications field to aid in the design of future electrical networks.

 Our research plan is focused on understanding and modeling the power grid user and system behaviors and developing control and communication strategies for achieving the smart grid vision of a more efficient and dynamic electric grid.